Jovian-Dsouza/banker-agent/BANKER_README.md

 💬 You've got quite the spread there.
 My offer is $2,024 - take the guaranteed money or risk it all for a single buck!

-🧠 Psychology: The house always wins in the end.
+🧠 Psychology: Maintains tension and excitement throughout the game.

 📊 Game State:
    • Expected Value: $3,320